 Just because most people identify whole grains as the principal foods doesn't mean everyone needs to include whole grains as their primary staples.
 If they don't support your health, then in my view, they aren't 'macrobiotic.'

-By the same token, there are many who easily tolerate whole grain consumption, as seen in the Nordic diet, which includes rye bread and oatmeal as two of their primary staple foods.
+By the same token, there are many who tolerate some whole grain consumption, as seen in the Nordic diet, which includes rye bread and oatmeal as two of their primary staple foods.

 Understanding the difference between whole versus refined grains, and the effects of different preparation techniques is key.
 Refined grains are whole grains that have been milled ~ stripping away the germ and the bran, the parts of the grain, or seed, with the bulk of the nutrients ~ to increase shelf stability.
 Refined grains are among the list of those foods best avoided.